doublesymmetry/lynx/README.md

 Options:
-    --use-swiftui [default: false] - Whether the generated iOS project should use SwiftUI --use-compose [default: false] - Whether the generated Android project should use Jetpack Compose --template [optional] - A third party template to use instead - options are: kampkit
+    --use-swiftui [default: false] - Whether the generated iOS project should use SwiftUI --use-compose (coming soon) [default: false] - Whether the generated Android project should use Jetpack Compose --template [optional] - A third party template to use instead - options are: kampkit
 ```